-This workshop will introduce the generations that make up today's US Air Force and show trends for how each prefer to communicate.
+This workshop will introduce the generations that make up today's US Air Force and Space Force and show trends for how each generation prefers to communicate.

 SCRM 200 is an initial course design to build a foundation and highlight the current threats and risks facing the Air Force supply chain.
 The SCRM 200 course provides a range of topics from adversarial and non-adversarial threats, counterfeit parts, DoD policies, cybersecurity, and future technology.
 Additionally, SCRM 200 will explore the global supply chain to demonstrate the Air Force position in the commercial environment as well as show where and when SCRM activities take place.
 Once students have completed this introductory course into supply chain risk management, they will have the tools and education needed to protect their organization's supply chain.
 This course is designed for the Air Force logistics community but is open to all members of the DoD family.